XTANDI Soft capsule Ref.[9661] Active ingredients: Enzalutamide

 Effects on ability to drive and use machines

-Xtandi has moderate influence on the ability to drive and use machines as psychiatric and neurologic events including seizure have been reported (see section 4.8).
+Xtandi may have moderate influence on the ability to drive and use machines as psychiatric and neurologic events including seizure have been reported (see section 4.8).
 Patients should be advised of the potential risk of experiencing a psychiatric or neurological event while driving or operating machines.
 No studies to evaluate the effects of enzalutamide on the ability to drive and use machines have been conducted.

 Undesirable effects